GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 !!! clipboard-list "Objectives"

-    - Learn about the structure of an nf-core pipeline.
-    - Learn how to customise the execution of an nf-core pipeline.
+    - Describe the features of an nf-core pipeline.
+    - Use command line options to alter a workflow's execution.
-    - Customize a toy example of an nf-core pipeline.
+    - Customize an nf-core pipeline using a configuration file.
+    - Employ a profile to switch configurations.

 <!-- TODO: Consider this content could be own page or larger section, find balance between running and developing -->
 ## Pipeline structure